*Updated 7/13/2017 to include calorie counts of each individual ingredient.

 For Pad See Ew, it is especially important to make it at home as most Thai restaurants like to load it with oil and carbs while going light on the protein and vegetables.
 It results in a very heavy, but not nutritionally dense dish.
 I hope you try my Healthy Beef Pad See Ew recipe because I have experimented with it many times to ensure that this recipe is definitely restaurant quality or better.

 I like to make Pad See Ew with flank steak but chicken and pork are also good options.
-I used thin rice stick noodles instead of the traditional broad rice stick noodles because I like the taste of thin rice stick noodles over the wide.
+I used Erawan brand rice noodles because the noodles do not stick to each other.

 Meal Prep Notes: Beef Pad See Ew is a staple in my meal preps.
 It keeps up to 3-4 days in the fridge or a month in the freezer with minimal loss of taste.
 The Chinese broccoli does lose texture and becomes mushy.